Davey-Dev/ch-serv-instructions/index.md

 Oracle Cloud will not restrict you from using resources that are paid.
 Because of this, they make you put a card on your account so that in the case where you were to use more resources, they would charge you.

 You can check out Oracle Cloud's Always Free cloud services [here](https://www.oracle.com/cloud/free/#always-free).

+### ***I need help with [issue]!***

+If you have problems with any particular part of these instructions or just have any questions regarding Oracle Cloud or the Standalone Server, you may contact me via [Twitter](https://www.twitter.com/pizzachamp15) or Discord DMs.
+My Discord tag is Pizzachamp#0001.
 # Special Thanks

 Big thanks to Matt for making and improving on the standalone server.
 Makes life much simpler for us.

 Big thanks to [BormoTime](https://www.bormotime.com) for telling me about Oracle Cloud and helping me through some of my setup during my first use.

-# Contact

-In the case you need help or have an issue with any of these instructions, you may contact me via [Twitter](https://www.twitter.com/pizzachamp15) or Discord DMs.
-My Discord ID is Pizzachamp#0001